 Cuba Decide has gained support from notable organizations such as key members of the European Parliament, The Organization of American States (OAS), The Inter-American Commission on Human Rights,and dozens more.
 Several former and acting presidents and parliamentarians across the world have also stood in solidarity against the repression of the regime.
 In the meanwhile, the campaign has built a coalition of more than 60 dissident organizations both on and off the island which continues to expand and works together to develop joint proposals for advocacy and policy proposals.
-Our promoters have mobilized a large part of the international community, pushing governments in the region to abandon their support of the Cuban regime, even contributing to the decision of the constitutional government of Bolivia to break relations with the regime in Havana.
+Our promoters have mobilized a large part of the international community, pushing governments in the region to abandon their support of the Cuban regime and in some cases even contributing to the decision governments to break relations with the regime in Havana.